Latest News

 In accordance with the meaning of the Word and the practice of the New Testament, deacons are to be the servants of the church.

-(2) They shall advise or act as an advisory council to the pastor in all matters pertaining to the welfare and work of the church.
+- They shall commit themselves to their own personal growth in discipleship.
+Out of that, they shall advise or act as an advisory council to the pastor and congregation in all matters pertaining to the welfare and work of the Church.
 With the pastor, they are to consider and formulate plans to fulfill the mission of the church according to the Mission Statement found in the constitution of this church.

-(4) The Deacon Fellowship shall be represented on the General Stewardship Committee, as hereinafter provided.
-(See Article IV, Sections 1 & 2.)
+7. The Deacon Fellowship shall serve on the Stewardship Committee.
+(See Article IV, Section 1)

-(5) The chairperson of the Deacon Fellowship will serve on the Memorial Committee.
-(See Article III, Section 5, Paragraph 8. ) and the Worship Committee.
+8 The chairperson of the Deacon Fellowship will serve on the Worship Committee.

-(6) The Deacon Fellowship shall select one deacon to serve on the Personnel Committee (See Personnel Committee duties).
+9 The Deacon Fellowship shall select one deacon to serve on the Personnel Committee.

 Section 3.
 METHOD OF PROCEDURE:

-(1) The Deacon Fellowship shall be organized as a unit for the consideration of all larger problems and general policies and shall regularly meet on the first Tuesday evening of each month.
-They may organize themselves into such committees as their wisdom may direct for efficiency in service.
+- The Deacon Fellowship shall regularly meet on the first Tuesday evening of each month.
+They shall elect their own chair, and other officers as needed.
+They may organize themselves into such teams/committees as their wisdom may direct for efficiency in service.

 4. MODERATOR